buildpacks/rfcs/text/0000-api-version-compat.md

 The lifecycle must now deal with the complexity of implementing all 0.2+ APIs.

-The spec may not make certain types of changes to the contractual build plan before 1.0, even if those changes are desirable.
+The spec may not make certain types of changes to the contractual build plan before 1.0, even if those changes are desirable, because they make concurrent support for multiple APIs impossible.

 Buildpacks and platforms are likely to implement new APIs more slowly without a forcing function.